elastic/elastic-agent/docs/component-specs.md

 #### `restart_monitoring_period` (duration), `maximum_restarts_per_period` (integer)

-When a process fails, Agent will restart it.
-These parameters provide a rate limit, so Agent will not try to start the same component too many times in a short duration.
-If Agent restarts a process `maximum_restarts_per_period` times within `restart_monitoring_period`, then it will not try again until the monitoring period elapses.
+Some components (particularly Beats) terminate when they receive a new configuration that can't be applied dynamically.
+Ordinarily, termination of a process that is supposed to be running is considered an error.
+These configuration flags prevent termination from being immediately reported as failure in the UI.
+Agent will only report a component as failed if it restarts more than `maximum_restarts_per_period` times within `restart_monitoring_period`.

 ### `service` (input only)